Hardball Tactics in Negotiation Definition & Examples

 Hardball Tactics

 Hardball Tactics refer to the typical method applied by negotiators to achieve a goal anyhow.
 Any part of the negotiation can use hardball tactics to gain an advantage.
-Hardball tactics are a deceptive way to gain the objective.
-The negotiator usually employs these tactics to benefit from another party’s detriment.
+Hardball tactics are a deceptive way to gain the objective in business deals.
+The negotiator usually employs these tactics to benefit from another party's detriment.
 People use these hardball tactics for personal, social, political, and business purposes.
 They adopt them to purchase a product, make an agreement, and deal with other parties.
-It is a significant strategy in business communication
+It is a significant strategy in the business communication process

 Hardball tactics in negotiation are arguably not ethical practices for dealing with other parties.
-Many scholars term them unethical and tricky way to achieve advantages.
+Many scholars term them unethical and tricky ways to achieve advantages.

 The Most Common Hardball Tactics